Congratulations on finishing your book. Here

 of choice for most indie publishers.
 It is not terribly expensive but the fee

-for uploading revisions is $40 for any part – interior or cover.
+for uploading revisions is (MONETARY VALUES SUBJECT TO CHANGE) $40 for any part – interior or cover.
 They put out a

 high quality product and their wholesale prices are competitive.
 You need to